Файлы проектирования и интеграции

 Most discrete in-amps require expensive matched resistor networks to achieve high CMR; however, this circuit uses an integrated difference amplifier with on-chip matched resistors to improve performance, reduce cost, and minimize printed circuit board (PCB) layout area.

-The composite in-amp circuit shown in Figure 1 has the following
+The composite in-amp circuit shown in Figure 1 has the following performance:

 - Offset voltage: 4 mV maximum